googleforgames/agones/site/content/en/docs/Guides/Client SDKs/rest.md

 ```

 ### Health
-Send a Empty every d Duration to declare that this GameSever is healthy
+Send a Empty every d Duration to declare that this GameServer is healthy

 - Path: `/health`
 - Method: `POST`